Football is becoming more predictable; Network analysis of 88 thousands matches in 11 major leagues: Data and Methods

 where $E_{ij}$ takes the value 1 or 0 according to whether the event occurred in class $j$ or not.
 In our case, we have: $r=2$ classes, i.e., either the home team won or not; and $(1-n)T$ matches to be predicted, transforming Equation \ref{eq:brierscore} into:

 We see, from Equation \ref{eq:brierscore2}, how the Brier Score is an averaged measure over all the predicted matches, i.e., each league-season combination will have its own single Brier Score.
 The lower the Brier score, the better (as in the more assertive and/or correct) our prediction model.
+In Figure S7 the distributions of Brier scores for different models are shown.